rezasaneei/Crowd-Sensor-Data-Analysis/README.md

 # Crowd Traffic Sensor Data
-A time series analysis and model generation and comparison for sensor data
+A time series analysis and model generation and comparison for crowd traffic sensor data